 We already knew of Tahoe as a snowboarding destination but as we entered the valley via winding mountain roads we reached the valley floor to find more picture perfect scenery: high cliffs, trees everywhere and a lovely flowing river.
 Actually, what was flowing was more rafts and inner tubes than I’ve ever seen in one place before.
 At one stage there was gridlock.

 We found a nice spot by the edge of the lake and had lunch: the remains of the previous night’s pizza.
 Luckily the van’s engine casing is big, flat and runs fairly hot… a perfect hotplate!
-We put the pizza on, went for a stroll by the lake and when we got back, lunch was ready!

 After lunch, more driving.